PFU Limited: History

 Fujitsu, Uchida Yoko and USAC Electronic Industrial began a partnership in 1971.
 Panafacom merged with USAC Electronic Industrial to create PFU in 1987.
 PFU became a wholly owned subsidiary of Fujitsu in 2010.

 In April 2022, it was announced that 80% of PFU's shares had been acquired by Ricoh.

+In March 2025, Ricoh acquired the remaining 20% of the common shares of PFU held by Fujitsu, making it a wholly owned subsidiary of Ricoh.

 Products

 Image scanner

 Fujitsu spun off image scanner product lines to PFU in 2001.
 PFU (under Fujitsu brand) has more than 50% share of the worldwide enterprise image scanner market.

 Keyboard

 The Happy Hacking Keyboard is a small computer keyboard codeveloped with Japanese computer engineer Eiti Wada, manufactured by Fujitsu Takamisawa Component Limited, and debut in 1996.
 It was expensive to enter the American OEM market, so PFU released the Happy Hacking Keyboard Lite which was manufactured by Chicony Electronics.
 It failed to sell in the United States, but was successful in Japan.
 In 2003, Fujitsu Takamisawa Component would stop production of keyboards in Japan, so PFU co-developed the Happy Hacking Keyboard Professional with Topre Corporation.
 The series has shipped 400,000 units as of 2015.